carpentries-incubator/high-dimensional-analysis-in-python/_episodes/01-high-dim-data.md

 ## Caveats - note that PCA assumes:
 1. PCA assumes variance noise << variance signal, i.e. low noise.
 *if all your data is noisy this isn't going to work very well*
+	- demonstrate this with two side by side examples.
 2. output data is now in terms of _prinicipal components_ not your original dimensions - this may or may not matter to you.

 ## Additional reading: